|

-was originally delivered to the current owner,
+was originally delivered

-Mark, in 1990, and he tells us that the chassis
+told us that the chassis

 "has a Dolomite Sprint engine fitted with

-completely rebuilt twin SU carburettors and the
+completely rebuilt twin SU carburettors and

-bunch of bananas exhaust manifold," by which
+the bunch of bananas exhaust manifold," by

-specifically designed for the Latham that, in
+system specifically designed for the Latham

-engine.
+from the engine.

 The